phu0n9/capstone/README.md

 ## Known bugs
 * Infinity scroll
 * Device status does not align in Heroku page
-* Online/offline status sometimes work but sometimes don't
+* Online/offline status sometimes work but sometimes don't as the ROS communication handled on shutdown can prioritize some other processes
+* CSS styling is weird on production but localhost is fine